 QT Luong was the first to photograph all America's 62 National Parks - in large format.
-His work, extensively published, is the subject of books including Treasured Lands (winner of six national awards), many newspaper and magazine feature articles, solo gallery and museum exhibits across the US.
+His work, extensively published, is the subject of books including Treasured Lands (winner of 12 awards), many newspaper and magazine feature articles, solo gallery and museum exhibits across the US.

 QT Luong was the first to photograph all America's 62 National Parks -- in large format.
 He was featured in the film The National Parks: Americaʼs Best Idea by Ken Burns and Dayton Duncan.
-His photographs are extensively published and have been the subject of large-format books including Treasured Lands (winner of 6 national book awards), many newspaper and magazine feature articles, solo gallery and museum exhibits across the U.S. and abroad.
+His photographs are extensively published and have been the subject of large-format books including Treasured Lands (winner of twelve national and international book awards), many newspaper and magazine feature articles, solo gallery and museum exhibits across the U.S. and abroad.

 QT Luong, photographer and author, was the first to photograph all 62 U.S. National Parks—in large format.
 He has been featured in the film The National Parks: Americaʼs Best Idea, and proflied in magazines and several major newspapers.

-His photographs are the subject of four books, including the best-selling Treasured Lands, winner of six national book awards.
+His photographs are the subject of four books, including the best-selling Treasured Lands, winner of twelve national and international book awards.
 They have appeared in Time, Life, Outside, Scientific American, GEO, numerous National Geographic publications, and hundreds of others worldwide.
 Luong’s limited-edition prints are widely collected, and his traveling exhibition has shown in museums and galleries nationwide and abroad.
 He lives in San Jose, California, with his wife and two children.
 To see more of his work, visit terragalleria.com.